hanwangwisc/hanwangwisc.GitHub.io/_posts/2019-01-26-philosophy.md

 - The main point he made in this introduction is to illustrate "sources of ignorance" ( "...
 I fear, to offend some critical ears..." ).
 He mentioned a critique from a friend of him: ignorance is the absence of knowledge.
 But how on earth can the absence of anything have sources?

 - Descartes's doctrine of the veracitas dei: our intellectual intuition does not deceive us because God is truthful and will not deceive us, i.e. our intellect is a source of knowledge because God is a source of knowledge.

+- Does truth exist?
+Whether it is distinguishable from falsity?
+For a typical example, can we always use such "rules" to distinguish truth?